pgroonga/pgroonga.github.io/reference/index.md

 ## Tuning

-PGroonga use Groonga.
-There are some tuning parameters for handling a large database.
-Please read tunig document for Groonga.
+Normally, you don't need to tune PGroonga because PGroonga works well by default.

+But you need to tune PGroonga in some cases such as a case that you need to handle a very large database.
+PGroonga uses Groonga as backend.
+It means that you can apply tuning knowledge for Groonga to PGroonga.
+See the following Groonga document to tune PGroonga:

   * [Tuning](http://groonga.org/docs/reference/tuning.html)